zsviczian/obsidian-excalidraw-plugin/AutomateHowTo.md

 ```typescript
 async toClipboard(templatePath?:string)
 ```
 Places the generated drawing to the clipboard.
-Useful when you don't want to create a new drawing, but want to paste additional items onto an exising drawing.
+Useful when you don't want to create a new drawing, but want to paste additional items onto an existing drawing.

 ### create()
 ```typescript